MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - [Sampling](/azure/azure-monitor/app/sampling) can be enabled within Application Insights to reduce the amount of telemetry sent and optimize data ingest costs.

-- All data collected by Azure Monitor,including Application Insights, [is charged based on the volume of data ingested and the duration that data is retained](https://azure.microsoft.com/pricing/details/monitor/).
+- All data collected by Azure Monitor, including Application Insights, [is charged based on the volume of data ingested and the duration that data is retained](https://azure.microsoft.com/pricing/details/monitor/).
   - Data ingested into a Log Analytics workspace can be retained at no additional charge up to first 31 days (90 days if Sentinel is enabled)
   - Data ingested into a workspace-based Application Insights is retained for the first 90 days at no extra charge.